thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 Now let's use an added alias in a widget and add a [state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to see how this alias works:
 1. Click the "Add new widget" icon in the center of the screen.
 2. In the opened widget bundles selection, click "Cards system".
 There select the Entity table widget.
-3. Input data source: Entity type, _Group entities_ alias and add telemetry.
+3. Input data source: Entity type, _Entity list_ alias and add telemetry.
 Click "Add" in the lower right corner to add a widget.
 4. After adding the widget, click layers icon in the top left corner of the dashboard to create a new state.
 In the opened dialog window, click a "+" icon to add a new state.
 5. Enter state's name and click "Add".